counselor

 Read MoreMary-Lauren O’Crowley, NCC, LPC Sometimes therapy or counseling is all you need to get through a difficult period.
 However, you may find yourself sitting in your counselor’s office wondering, “Is this therapy really working?”
 The reason could be as simple as the two of you not clicking or as complex as an awful therapist at what they do.
 It’s better to say when something isn’t working for you than to suffer silently in despair.
 Here’s how you…

 Read MoreMary-Lauren O’Crowley, NCC, LPC No matter who we are or where we are from, we will experience pain- whether through neglect, abuse, death, or disease.
 We are all human and thus, we will all sustain emotional injury throughout our lifetime.
 Many of these wounds, however, will be experienced in childhood, as we are at a pivotal stage in development and tend to be more vulnerable.
-Any wrongdoing done to us at such a tender age in life…
+Any harm or neglect experienced at such a tender age can leave…

 Read MoreDo You Need Help?